-We can't go into detail about how to use fax machines here: you will need to become familiar with whatever equipment is used in your own workplace - and its instructions!
+We can't go into detail about how to use fax machines here: you will need to become familiar with

 Basically, you prepare the documents (with a fax cover/header sheet); dial the recipient's fax number on the 'phone' part of the machine, wait for a connection, and then feed the pages into the machine (which should mark them in some way, or otherwise notify the user that the page has 'gone through').
 The machine will generally then print out a report showing date/time, duration of call and number of pages successfully sent (or an error report).